TeemSucks/CatboyLand/tos.md

 9. Contact Us

 9.1.
-If you have any questions, concerns, or feedback regarding this Agreement or CatboyLand, please contact us at breadmanlol@proton.me.
+If you have any questions, concerns, or feedback regarding this Agreement or CatboyLand, please contact us at `CatboyEXE@cock.li`.

 By using CatboyLand, you acknowledge that you have read, understood, and agreed to this Terms of Service Agreement.